and-megan/Borrow-My-Backpack/README.md

 **Objective:** SportingGoods can be created, requested, edited, and destroyed with the user interface.

-- [ ] setup the flux loop with skeleton files -- did front end auth & sporting goods
+- [ ] setup the flux loop with skeleton files -- did front end auth & sporting goods & requests
 - [ ] setup React Router -partially set up
 - implement each SportingGood component, building out the flux loop as needed.
   - [X] `SportingGoodsIndex`